 You will be daily served breakfast, lunch, and dinner together with fruit, biscuits, and nuts snack and four beers per person.
 There are four meals per day, times are flexible depending on the waves and when you want to surf.
 The people who run Naga Laut are also surfers and as such understand the level of appetite that develops after three or more hours of surfing.
 You will find the dishes served at main meals nutritious, varied, and filling.
 There is plenty of fruit available along with snacks such as biscuits and nuts.You are allowed to bring their own special snacks such as energy bars and protein drinks.

-During your free time, you can also go fishing or explore the islands.
-There are fishing gears available.
+During your free time, you can also explore the islands.

 Please book your flight to arrive at Minangkabau International Airport (PDG).
 Transfer from and to the airport is included.
 Naga Laut will pick you up from the airport.